seapath/ci.deprecated/README.md

 ### Build the images

+The docker-compose file permits building the docker images for the CI and also the hawkBit server described on section [Deploy Hawkbit server](#deploy-the-hawkbit-server).

 To build the docker images perform the following commands:

 All docker-compose command must be run in the _docker_ directory at the